rb7a/sora/src/content/work/man-on-the-cloud.md

 ## Prompt

-Prompt: A young man at his 20s is sitting on a piece of cloud in the sky, reading a book.
+A young man at his 20s is sitting on a piece of cloud in the sky, reading a book.